crabby-lang/crabby/CONTRIBUTING.md

 Crabby is built in **Rust**, using crates like `logos`, `clap`, and more.
 Rust memory safety and security, not to mention its *speed*, is appropriate to build languages like **Crabby**.

-You also make sure to have the Rust **nightly toolchain** installed, if not yet you can run:
+You also need to make sure to have the Rust **nightly toolchain** installed, if not yet you can run:

 ```bash
 rustup toolchain install nightly